sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 ### Most Active Prefixes

 While the hubs show countries, this tracks the specific network blocks causing the most noise.
-Great for spotting large-scale outages.
+Great for spotting outages or a flapping link.
 Another name for this is the networking "wall of shame".

 {{< diagram >}}
 {{< image src="most-active-prefixes.png" >}}